 BISSELL 2999 MultiClean Allergen Pet Vacuum

 Yes, another Shark product.
 Shark does vacuums well.
 The HV302 is a lightweight stick vacuum that, though corded, may be the perfect size for an RV.
-It has swivel steering and a pet multi-tool and precision duster.
+It has swivel steering, a pet multi-tool, and a precision duster.
+This vacuum receives high ratings for cleaning both carpets and bare floors, and it converts easily into a handheld vacuum.

 It gets rave reviews for great suction.